 CHICAGO (March 22, 2019)—Paul Lessard has taught church history to college students, helped plant six churches across two countries and served as senior pastor at a Covenant church in Colorado.
-He now brings his love and passion for local churches to the entire Evangelical Covenant church denomination as its nominee for executive minister of Start and Strengthen Churches.
+He now brings his love and passion for local churches to the entire Evangelical Covenant church denomination as its nominee for executive minister of Start & Strengthen Churches.

 “I am passionate about the church and her health and well-being,” says Lessard, who will sit for election June 27-29 at Gather 2019, the Covenant’s Annual Meeting.
-“The work of Start and Strengthen Churches (SSC) is vital to enabling fresh and innovative expressions of faith through our churches, both plants and established, as well as tending to the maturation and graceful aging of our fellowships.”
+“The work of Start & Strengthen Churches is vital to enabling fresh and innovative expressions of faith through our churches, both plants and established, as well as tending to the maturation and graceful aging of our fellowships.”

 An executive coach to several mission-oriented and nonprofit organizations and the founder of his own consulting group, Lessard is familiar with transitions of all kinds and has a heart for discerning where and with whom Jesus is calling to plant healthy, missional churches.